bplmaps/cartinal/training-materials/wasabi.md

 There is one main account, registered under the frontdesk@leventhalmap.org email.
 The manager of this service (previously Belle), creates sub-users, which each have their own username/passwords/access keys to log in.
 The reason we do this is because different users require different access permissions.
 The main account login is in the LMEC passwords.

-If you are the new manager of this service, you can use Wasabi's online documentation, or call customer service if you have any questions about the nuances of how Wasabi works.
+If you are the new manager of this service, you can use Wasabi's [online documentation](https://wasabi.com/wp-content/uploads/2018/02/Wasabi_User_Guide.pdf?x49699), or call customer service if you have any questions about the nuances of assigning user roles.
 Their customer service is prompt and helpful.

 ## What does LMEC store in Wasabi?